fieldtrip/website/tutorial/coherence.md

 {{tutorial:coherence:figure1c.png?400}}

-//Figure 1; An example of the raw MEG data from sensor MLC21 (upper frame) and the EMG data (lower frame).
+*Figure 1; An example of the raw MEG data from sensor MLC21 (upper frame) and the EMG data (lower frame).
 The signals are from the output of **[ft_preprocessing](/reference/ft_preprocessing)** and plotted using the MATLAB plot function.
-Note that the signal strength of the left EMG is bigger than that of the right EMG.//
+Note that the signal strength of the left EMG is bigger than that of the right EMG.*

 #### Exercise 1